 A suitable Pace/Safety Car and qualified staff to operate it shall be provided for each Event.
 Only working Officials shall be permitted in the Pace/Safety Car during a race or pace lap.
+The Pace/Safety

-The Pace/Safety Car shall have high intensity roof mounted flashing lights visible from both the front and rear, or carry a yellow flag, and shall have radio communication with Race Control.
+Car shall have high intensity roof mounted flashing lights visible from both the front and rear, or carry a yellow flag, and shall have radio communication with Race Control.

 Only the Clerk may order the dispatch of a Pace/Safety Car for safety reasons to slow down and close up the Cars.
-It shall remain on stand-by ready for dispatch at all times during Competition and may be used at any time to control the Cars if the Course is partially obstructed due to an accident; or
+It shall remain on stand-by ready for dispatch at all times during Competition and may be used at any time to control the Cars if

-- ii. if it is necessary for the marshals to expose themselves to unusual danger, or other such condition that the Clerk feels warrants such a procedure. - 2.4.1 It shall be referred to as the 'PACE CAR' for the start of the race and subsequently as the 'SAFETY CAR'.
+- i. the Course is partially obstructed due to an accident; or - ii. if it is necessary for the marshals to expose themselves to unusual danger, or other such condition that the Clerk feels warrants such a procedure. - 2.4.1 It shall be referred to as the 'PACE CAR' for the start of the race and subsequently as the 'SAFETY CAR'. - 2.4.2 The field shall follow the Pace/Safety car so long as its emergency lights are on, even if it varies from the course.